stefan-hinterhoelzl/smartroom-usecase/zigbee2mqtt-server/README.md

 # Zigbee2Mqtt Server deployment with Docker
 ## Important Notes:
 The zigbee2mqtt server is based on docker images and needs to be run on a host machine with Linux installed.
 In order to operate as intended the Sonoff dongle needs to be mapped to the docker container, this is not possible on Windows.
+It is recommended to run this server on a Raspberry Pi 3 or 4 with Raspberry OS.

 It is highly recommended to set the ```permit_join``` option to false once all devices are joined to the network.
 This prevents other unwanted devices from joining the network.

 ## Installation and Deployment
 1. Open the locally cloned project and open the ```zigbee2mqtt-server``` folder.
 Open the ```docker-compose.yaml``` and change the device mount point if necessary.
 In Linux use the ```lsblk``` command to list all the mounted USB devices and figure out which one the Sonoff dongle is mounted to.
-The USB mount point is specified in the ```devices``` section of the zigbee2mqtt image in the file.
+The USB mount point is specified in the ```devices``` section of the zigbee2mqtt container in the file.

 ```
 version: '3.8'